crsl4/phylogenetics-class/lecture-notes/lecture8-3.md

 ```

 4) Computing the genetic distances.
 They choose a Tamura
-and Nei 1993 model which allows for different rates of transitions and transversions, heterogeneous base frequencies, and between-site variation of the substitution rate (more on Lecture 9).
+and Nei 1993 model which allows for different rates of transitions and transversions, heterogeneous base frequencies, and between-site variation of the substitution rate (more on Models of Evolution).
 ```r
 D <- dist.dna(dna, model="TN93")
 ```